Empress Guo (Cao Rui's wife): Deposition of Cao Fang

 After Sima Yi died on 7 September 251, his son Sima Shi succeeded him and kept the government in as much control as his father did.
-In 254, possibly with the connivance of the Emperor, Cao Fang's father-in-law Zhang Ji, official Li Feng and others plotted to replace Sima Shi with the famed kinsman Xiahou Xuan.
+In 254, possibly with the connivance of the Emperor, Cao Fang's father-in-law Zhang Ji, (Note: Empress Zhen died in August 251 and Lady Zhang was created empress in 252.) official Li Feng and others plotted to replace Sima Shi with the famed kinsman Xiahou Xuan.
 The first plot failed as Li Feng's son was denied permission to come to court (thus unable to bring his troops from Yu province).
 Then on 27 March, Sima Shi discovered a second plot, this time to assassinate him during a ceremony to promote a concubine of Cao Fang.
 Sima Shi purged those who had plotted, killed their families and Empress Zhang was dismissed, though it was unclear if Empress Dowager Guo had any knowledge of the plots.
 There is another plot, in the autumn, that is claimed to have direct involvement of the Emperor.
 Some of Cao Fang's associates had suggested that when Sima Shi's brother Sima Zhao was at the palace preparing to lead troops against an invasion from Shu Han general Jiang Wei, Sima Zhao should be killed, and his troops seized to be used to attack Sima Shi.
 But when the moment came, Cao Fang could not resolve to do it and news leaked out to Sima Shi.
 However, Pei Songzhi questions the tale as one of the people involved was already dead over the Li Feng plot while Carl Leban and Albert Dien view the account with scepticism.
 From that point on, any official who dared to be close to the emperor and the empress dowager was doing so at his peril.